 Serve as a resource on research findings and methods relating to primate care.

 Encourage scientific investigation of appropriate primate care.

+Administer grants and awards as determined by the Board of Directors.

+Conduct fund-raising activities to procure financial resources for primate care efforts, including the Welfare Grant.

 Section 9.
 Media and Public Engagement Committee

 Assist the President and Board of Directors in preparation and electronic dissemination of public communications and statements.
-Facilitate rapid response to media on issues within ASP’s mission and for which ASP represents unique expertise that can contribue to public education.
+Facilitate rapid response to media on issues within ASP’s mission and for which ASP represents unique expertise that can contribute to public education.

-Responsible for initiation and maintenance of social media efforts designed to facilitate communciation and sharing primatology-relevant information among members.
+Responsible for initiation and maintenance of social media efforts designed to facilitate communication and sharing primatology-relevant information among members.

 Increase ASP’s public visibility and public engagement via traditional and social media venues.